200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-FinalSanctuary.md

 ## Author Comments (if any)

 I wanted to create something that told a story as well as being a role-playing game.

+## Judge Comments

+Not surprisingly, I like a good "30 seconds to midnight" type of game, and the "fluff" text in this one captured the time pressure very eloquently. _- [Stephanie Bryant]_({{site.baseurl}}/judges)